Paul-Surridge/Sample-Works/README.md

 	3. Screenshots			Screenshots of x3 java/javaFX projects and from previous employer
 	4. Pandemic and Prof. Dev.
 Summary of pandemic, redundancy and subsequent training period
 	5. Software Principles		Summary of personal principles applied to all software
-	6. Software Proficiencies	Summary of proficiencies and works completed during training period
+	6. Software Proficiencies	Summary of proficiencies within languages/technologies

 **/Projects:**